Maheta Molango: Legal career

 in group one of the Preferente before moving on to join their divisional counterparts Unión Adarve for the 2010–2011 season.
 He passed the New York bar examination in 2011.

 Molango was seconded to Atlético Madrid in 2015, where he served as legal counsel.
-In his time at Atlético Madrid he focused on contract and transfer negations and within two transfer windows helped oversee 30 deals, including the sale of Mario Mandžukić to Juventus, Filipe Luís’ return from Chelsea, Yannick Carrasco’s switch from Monaco and Antoine Griezmann’s new deal.
+In his time at Atlético Madrid he focused on contract and transfer negotiations and within two transfer windows helped oversee 30 deals, including the sale of Mario Mandžukić to Juventus, Filipe Luís’ return from Chelsea, Yannick Carrasco’s switch from Monaco and Antoine Griezmann’s new deal.

 Fluent in English, Spanish, French, Italian and German, Maheta was twice named one of the best sports lawyers in Spain by international rankings company Chambers and Partners.

 RCD Mallorca

 He was appointed the Chief Executive of RCD Mallorca in 2016 following the takeover by former NBA star Steve Nash and Phoenix Suns owner Robert Sarver.
 His four years at RCD Mallorca saw the club achieve back-to-back promotions from Segunda División B to La Liga.